Skip to main content

 Biography

-Dr James Porter is a Senior Lecturer in Environment, Science and Policy Education, who is interested in climate change adaptation science and decision-making, flood risk management and modelling, and science-policy debates.
+Dr James Porter is a Senior Lecturer in Environment, Science and Policy, who is interested in local climate change action, planning, and decision-making, across the science-policy interface from flood risk to extreme heat management.

 James completed his BA, MRes, and PhD at King's.
-His PhD research focused on how flood risk science and policy come to shape one another through the management of flood risk (and therein why we continue to build properties in risky places).
+His PhD research focused on how flood risk science and policy are co-produced wherein one shapes the other through the management of flood risk (and therein why we continue to build properties in risky places).

 Research